 Great Hall of the Moscow Conservatory.
 His Russian debut was greeted with

-enthusiastic acclaim with the critic Nikita Michalov saying: “We saw a great pianist perform a concerto
+enthusiastic acclaim with the famous actor, filmmaker and critic Nikita Mikhalkov saying: “We saw a great pianist perform a concerto

 by a great Russian composer, as only a Russian himself could” and Pravda wrote: